 What is the capacity of the bus?

-The bus can carry 23 seated passengers on each trip.
+Due to COVID19 restrictions, the maximum capacity is currently 12 passengers, each trip.
 Passengers are not permitted to stand on the bus.

 Does the bus have seatbelts?